 Two Senior Centers in Caroline County provide a pleasant environment where older adults can socialize and participate in group activities, including recreation; education; physical fitness; arts and crafts; holiday events and fun and games.
 Both Senior Centers have computers with Internet access.

-General meetings are held at the USGS Research Center at 1 p.m. on the second Saturday of the months of January, March, May, September and November and are open to the public.
-Please check our website to verify meeting day and time.
+General meetings are held at the USGS Research Center at 1 p.m. on the second Saturday of the months of January, March, May, September and November.

 The USGS Research Center is open to the public on Saturdays 10 a.m. to 3 p.m. during the months of April through December and is open on the second Saturday during the months of January through March.
 We are closed federal holiday weekends and for inclement weather.

 For information about our upcoming events please visit our website.
 For hours by appointment, please contact Jean Kelly at 410-482-8072.